OreoByte/Manual_Recon/README.md

 # Manual_Recon

-## What Is Manual Recon?

-`Manual Recon is a interactive cheat sheet with a variety of examples to aid in Ethical Hacking 0r CTF events`

 ```perl
  __  __       _   _          _    _       ____       ____      _   _ _
 |  \/  | __ _| \ | |_   _   / \  | |     |  _ \ ___ / ___|___ | \ | | |